Tribal masks have been part of the dance regalia and traditional ceremonies of many Native American tribes

 native-owned art business here free of charge.
 We do not link to masks which are not made by tribally recognized

-American Indian, Inuit, or First Nations artists, so please do not ask us to.
-We also do not link to Iroquois false face masks due to controversy
+American Indian, Inuit, or Native Canadian artists, so please do not ask us to.
+We also do not link to Iroquois false face society masks due to controversy

 over their appropriateness as art objects.
 And finally, websites do occasionally expire and change hands, so